Abstract Submission Guidelines:

 - Previous abstract submitters/submissions will not be accepted.

 - After submitting your abstract, you will receive an email confirmation that your abstract has been received.

-- Please contact the Secretariat if you submitted an abstract and do not receive an email confirmation.
+- Please contact the Secretariat if you submitted an abstract and did not receive an email confirmation.

-- Notifications regarding status of your abstract will be sent out on 14 February 2018.
+- Notifications regarding status of your abstract will be sent out by 30 January 2020.